Phishing warning 01-May-2024

 Papers must be submitted by 11 December 2023 and be full research papers with a significant amount of new, unpublished work.
 The research papers are reviewed upon submission and are sent to all delegates 4 weeks before the meeting so they can be read in advance.
 At the meeting the presenting author is allowed five minutes to highlight the main points of their paper, and the rest of the time is for discussion.
 The discussion is recorded and will be published alongside the research paper in the Faraday Discussion Volume.

-Poster Abstracts - now open
+Poster Abstracts - now closed

 Submit your poster abstract by 11 March 2024.
 Posters are displayed throughout the meeting and a poster session is held on the first evening.
 Poster Prizes will be awarded to the best poster presented by a student at the conference.